Building FAQs

 I've been told my project requires a site review.
 When will this occur?

-Will I receive a phone call from the site review or building inspector before my inspection?
+Will I receive a phone call from the building inspector before my inspection?

-The inspector will not contact you prior to your inspection.
+Yes the building inspector will contact you on the day of inspection, prior to your inspection.

 How does the building inspector know when to come to my project for the required inspections?